Operations

 The Blended Approach

 The most effective inflation response combines a modest price increase with internal cost savings.
 If costs have risen 8 percent, a brand that takes a 4 percent FOB increase while finding 4 percent in internal savings maintains its margins without the velocity risk of a full pass-through.
 This balanced approach is easier for the three-tier system to absorb and positions the brand as a responsible partner rather than one that reflexively raises prices at every opportunity.
-For a step-by-step framework covering all of these levers, see our comprehensive inflation response playbook.
+For a step-by-step view of each lever, see the cost pass-through strategies and mix optimization sections above.

 Building inflation into your forecasts